 |Conclusion||Thank the agent, let them know what you have available to send on request.|

-While my query letter for Something About Her certainly isn’t the best out there, it’s done it’s job: I got four agent requests and one editor request (who ultimately bought the book).
+While my query letter for Something About Her certainly wasn’t the best out there, it did it’s job: I got four agent requests and one editor request (who ultimately bought the book).
 We’ll break down the letter and show the basics to any query.

 [Paragraph 4 is a little about me.
 It tells the agent that I’m looking for a career, as this book is the first in a series.
 It tells them (by what I do not say) that I am unpublished.
 You do NOT need to advertise this.
 They will assume if you list no publishing credits.
 It lets them know any history I have that might be relevant to my career as a writer as well as how seriously I take it.]

 A partial or full manuscript can be sent upon your request.
 Thank you for your time, and I look forward to hearing from you.

 [Paragraph 5 is letting them know it’s finished, ready to send and to thank them for their time.]